Configuring the Native Load Balancer.

-In the portal, the v1 load balancer is configured through the controllers page in the load balancer modal.
+In the portal, the native load balancer is configurable by accessing the load balancer modal in any given environment

 To get there: